ADA-GWU/guidedresearchproject-aliasgerovs/README.md

 ﻿# Guided Research Project

-Research Topic: Federated Machine Learning Implementation on Image Classification
+Research Topic: Federated Machine Learning Implementation on Image Classification.

 ## Description:
 This project aims to explore federated learning for image classification while preserving privacy.
 The goal is to develop a federated learning algorithm specifically designed for image classification tasks and evaluate its performance compared to centralized training approaches.
 The project incorporates privacy-preserving techniques, such as differential privacy and secure aggregation, to ensure the protection of sensitive data during the learning process.